 There are two stages to this process; reviewing the intent of your keywords and reviewing the intent of the search results (SERPs) for your keywords.

-Reviewing the intent of a keyword is important for making sure it doesn’t just look good on the surface, and that it actually matches the intent of your web-page.
+Reviewing the intent of a keyword is important for making sure it doesn’t just look good on the surface, and that it actually matches the intent of your web page.
 This involves a quick common sense check to make sure that the keyword is suited to your offering and your location (if you are location-specific).

 Let’s take ourselves as an example:

 We are a digital marketing agency based in Hertfordshire, working with clients located throughout the UK.
 Amongst our range of services, we offer a range of SEO activities (and other marketing services of course).
-We want to target our SEO service page with the best possible SEO related terms.
+We want to target our SEO service page with the best possible SEO-related terms.

-Hopefully from a quick glance you can rule out SEO agency Glasgow due to the location, and SEO consultant due to the intent of the search not matching our offering.
+Hopefully, from a quick glance, you can rule out SEO agency Glasgow due to the location, and SEO consultant due to the intent of the search not matching our offering.

 This step can take longer to complete but it is becoming more important than ever.
 Google is an ever-changing platform with the primary goal of serving users with the most relevant results for their query.
 As part of that process, Google will develop and restructure search results over time to provide the results that are most likely to satisfy the query.
 (You can also read about this in our post on SERP changes).

 As a result of this, keywords that on paper appear to be perfect for your page, actually return keywords that aren’t at all suitable.
-This means that your chances of ranking in top positions reduces dramatically.
+This means that your chances of ranking in top positions reduce dramatically.

 When categorising SERPs by intent, we use the following categories:

-These are product or service oriented results which provide users pages that they are able to convert from.
+These are product or service-oriented results which provide users pages that they are able to convert from.

-These are information based results such as blog articles & how-to guides.
+These are information-based results such as blog articles & how-to guides.